 “Beautiful budget riad in the medina - a wonderful blend of ancient craftsmanship and modern Zen-chic (5 rooms)”

-Mint tea and a range of other soft drinks can also be ordered all day.
-In common with much of Morocco, the riad does not serve alcohol, but guests are welcome to bring their own - staff can provide a map with the address of a local supermarket where alcohol is for sale.
-The staff can also suggest any number of fine restaurants if you wish to dine out.
+Light snacks, mint tea and soft drinks are also available, though you’ll probably spend most of your day out and about exploring.
+In common with much of Morocco, the riad does not serve alcohol, but guests are welcome to bring their own - staff can provide a map with the address of a local supermarket selling alcohol.

 Children are welcome at Riad Ariha.

-Rooms Jacaranda and Jasmine are big enough to accommodate an extra bed or baby cot; for bigger groups, the riad can be booked in its entirety and some rooms made up with twin beds.
+Rooms Jacaranda and Jasmine are big enough to accommodate an extra bed or baby cot.
+For bigger groups, the riad can be booked in its entirety; some rooms made up with twin beds.